Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-Because executor CPU time does not always point to a performance bottleneck, it is also not the proper response.
-High CPU usage can have an impact on performance, but it does not always indicate a bottleneck.
-Depending on the complexity of the tasks and the available resources, the CPU usage of the executor nodes, which process tasks in parallel, can change.

-&nbsp;&nbsp;&nbsp;&nbsp;D. is correct.
-It is essential to identify performance bottlenecks when optimizing a Spark job that is running slowly.
-Shuffle write time is the most useful metric for locating potential performance bottlenecks among those offered in the Spark UI.
-Although input data size, executor CPU time, and driver memory usage are also significant metrics, they are less useful for identifying performance bottlenecks.

 &nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect.
 The size of the input data is not the appropriate response because it is a poor predictor of potential bottlenecks.
 While the amount of data a job processes can have an impact on performance, a bottleneck is not always the result.
 For instance, the job can process the data effectively if it is evenly and well-partitioned across the cluster.
 On the other hand, even small input data sizes can result in performance problems if the data is skewed or unbalanced.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is incorrect.
 It is not the proper response because driver memory usage is not always a sign of a performance bottleneck.
 High driver memory usage can affect performance, but it does not always indicate a bottleneck.
 The driver program must keep track of the status of the application and communicate with the cluster manager to coordinate the job's execution.
 As a result, it is anticipated to consume a lot of memory.

+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+Because executor CPU time does not always point to a performance bottleneck, it is also not the proper response.
+High CPU usage can have an impact on performance, but it does not always indicate a bottleneck.
+Depending on the complexity of the tasks and the available resources, the CPU usage of the executor nodes, which process tasks in parallel, can change.

+&nbsp;&nbsp;&nbsp;&nbsp;D. is correct.
+It is essential to identify performance bottlenecks when optimizing a Spark job that is running slowly.
+Shuffle write time is the most useful metric for locating potential performance bottlenecks among those offered in the Spark UI.
+Although input data size, executor CPU time, and driver memory usage are also significant metrics, they are less useful for identifying performance bottlenecks.

-**Question 12: Monitoring and Logging A manufacturer uses a Databricks cluster to run numerous production jobs crucial to their business operations.
+**Question 12: A manufacturer uses a Databricks cluster to run numerous production jobs crucial to their business operations.
 The company must monitor and record these jobs to ensure their smooth operation and address any potential issues.
 They want to set up alerting and storage to notify them when jobs fail or encounter errors and that the logs are stored for later use.
 To understand job performance and spot potential bottlenecks, they also want to record and monitor specific metrics like CPU usage, memory usage, and disc I/O. Which of the following methods is best for setting up alerting and storage to keep track of production jobs and log them, including logging metrics?**

 Options: